SAP/ui5-webcomponents/docs/PublicModuleImports.md

 </script>
 ```

-Note: importing the module above will produce the following warning message in the browser's console:
+### Note: importing `import "@ui5/webcomponents/dist/json-imports/i18n.js"` or `import "@ui5/webcomponents/dist/json-imports/Themes.js"` will produce the following warning message in the browser's console:
-> Inefficient bundling detected: consider bundling i18n imports as URLs instead of inlining them.
+> Inefficient bundling detected: consider bundling i18n/theme proeprties imports as URLs instead of inlining them.
 > See rollup-plugin-url or webpack file-loader for more information.
-> Suggested pattern: "i18n\/.*\.json"
+> Suggested pattern: "assets\/.*\.json"

 What this means is that it's recommended to instruct your source code bundling software
-(some of the most popular being Webpack and Rollup) not to include all the internationalization files
+(some of the most popular being Webpack and Rollup) not to include all the internationalization files or themimg related files
-(files that match the <code>i18n\/.*\.json</code> pattern) in your applications's javascript bundle,
+(files that match the <code>assets\/.*\.json</code> pattern) in your applications's javascript bundle,
 but rather to leave them out.
 At runtime, they will be fetched on demand, if ever requested.
-Currently there are very few texts that need translation in UI5 Web Components, but these may grow over time
-so it's always a good idea to implement the optimization, suggested above.

 [How to do it with Webpack](https://github.com/webpack-contrib/file-loader)